mongodb/docs-mongodb-shell/source/includes/fact-call-limitations.rst

 Array Sort
 ~~~~~~~~~~

-The following array sort do not work:
+The following array sort does not work:

 .. code-block:: javascript
    :copyable: false